Egon Spengler: Ghostbusters II (1989)

 He was the first person Dana Barrett contacted when her baby carriage took off by itself.
 Egon recommended bringing in Ray, and they both performed a physical exam on Dana's son Oscar.
 Egon, along with Peter and Ray were later arrested after digging a large hole under First Avenue as part of their paranormal investigations to help Dana.
+At trial they were found guilty by judge Stephen Wexler (whom Egon said was known as "The Hammer") of willful destruction of public property, fraud, violating their judicial restraining order, and malicious mischief.
+While angrily insulting the trio, judge Stephen Wexler inadvertently released the ghosts of the Scoleri Brothers, two murderers he sentenced to death by the electric chair.
+In the ensuing chaos judge Wexler dismisses the charges against the Ghostbusters and rescinds their judicial restraining order, allowing Egon, Ray, and Peter to capture the released ghosts and effectively putting the Ghostbusters back in business.

-During the course of their trial they were found guilty of willful destruction of public property, fraud, violating their judicial restraining order, and malicious mischief by judge Stephen Wexler (whom Egon said was known as "The Hammer").
-While angrily insulting the trio judge Stephen Wexler inadvertently released the ghosts of the Scoleri Brothers; two murderers he sentenced to death by the electric chair.
-During the chaos judge Wexler dismisses the charges against the Ghostbusters, and rescinds the judicial restraining order allowing Egon, Ray, and Peter to capture the ghosts, effectively putting the Ghostbusters back in business.
-Egon had a dry sense of humor, of which he used on Peter to bewilder him, and smirked at his friend's cluelessness on what the word "epididymis" was.
+Egon had a dry sense of humor which he would use to bewilder Peter, and smirked at his friend's cluelessness as to what the word "epididymis" meant.

-Egon primarily worked with Ray, both of whom were still living at the Firehouse, conducting research on the pink slime, eventually they developed "slime blowers", consisting of large metal tanks and handheld nozzles that fire positively charged substance.
-Still very scientifically minded, Egon seems to have loosened up a little bit, letting his sense of humor show and even giving Dana a smile and Peter (who was carried away with photographing Vigo's portrait), a knowing smile.
+Egon primarily worked with Ray (both of whom still lived at the Firehouse), conducting research on the pink slime.
+Eventually they developed "slime blowers", consisting of large metal tanks and handheld nozzles that fire positively charged substance.
+Still very scientifically minded, Egon here seemed to have loosened up a little bit, letting his sense of humor show and even giving Dana a smile and Peter (who was carried away with photographing Vigo's portrait), a knowing smile.
 It is implied by Peter that two years prior to the film's events, the team had used their proton packs.
-Not limited to John H. Tobin's books, Egon and Ray rely on the latter's resources from Ray's Occult Books and through Leon Zundinger's article from Magicians, Martyrs and Madmen that they found information about Vigo the Carpathian.
+Not limited to John H. Tobin's books, Egon and Ray rely on the latter's resources at Ray's Occult Books, and through Leon Zundinger's article in Magicians, Martyrs and Madmen found information about Vigo the Carpathian.